US moves 2 British IS members known as ‘Beatles’ from Syria

 “We don’t want them either,” he said.
 “Nobody wants them but they’re bad and somebody has to watch over ’em.”

-Associated Press writer Sarah El Deeb in Beirut contributed to this report.
+Associated Press writers Sarah El Deeb in Beirut and Eric Tucker in Washington contributed to this report.